smorce/DeepAgentsSpec/templates/spec-template.md

 - **SC-004**: [Business metric, e.g., "Reduce support tickets related to [X] by 50% within 3 months of launch"]

 [Each success criterion must be verifiable without referring to implementation details (frameworks, APIs, or internal metrics only developers understand).]

+---

+## Checklist & Gate Integration

+- Mirror updates from this spec into `checklists/requirements.md` under the same feature directory and run `scripts/validate_spec.sh <path-to-requirements.md>` until it reports `PASSED`.
+- If additional domain checklists are generated via `scripts/*/add-domain-checklist.*`, reference them in this spec where relevant (e.g., Security requirements).
+- Record spec validation results in `harness/AI-Agent-progress.txt` per project rules.